Preparatory Year of Dutch

 When uploading a copy of your passport and your proof of acceptance:

-If you want to study at Ghent University, please make sure that you apply at Ghent University well before the deadline, preferably before 1/2/2023!
+If you want to study at Ghent University, please make sure that you apply at Ghent University well before the deadline!

 The APS-certificate is required for students from the People’s Republic of China.